-As a salutary preamble, the author would like to thank all of those loyal readers who may have helped make the newly released novel, Sky Parlor, into an official Amazon Hot New Release! (https://amzn.to/2WBCSJw).
+As a salutary preamble, the author would like to thank all of those loyal readers who may have helped make the newly released novel, Sky Parlor, into an official Amazon Hot New Release a mere one week after being published (http://amzn.to/2Wh4ich).

 But now, on to the business at hand.

 From a previous installment, one’s loyal readers may recall the author’s positive identification – through thorough investigation utilizing ear biometrics, and both facial and voice pattern recognition analysis – of Hollywood icon Burt Reynolds AKA Marlon Brando as the host actor behind the “official” historical portrayal of Russian Premiere, Vladimir Putin.

 As we’ve discovered, many of America’s “elected” presidents were fictional characters set upon the world stage and portrayed by actors.
 Now, we are about to discover, America is not the only nation in world history to have participated in the sinister phenomenon we have all come to know as PMRS, or Post-Modern Reality Simulation.